kristoffer-dyrkorn/flightsimulator/README.md

 To run locally, using provided data sets, install Node (if not already installed), clone the project, go to `src` and run `node server.js`.
 The app is available at `localhost:8000`.

 To run locally, on local data sets, first download and prepare the data sets by following the instructions in `sh`-files in the `scripts/` folder and then running the scripts.
+Modify `const server = ...` in `fetchTextures(..)` in `src/js/graphics/terrain/tile.js` so tiles load from the local disk.

 Starting point location (in UTM 33 N coordinates) and altitude (in metres) can be provided as url parameters e (UTM east), n (UTM NORTH) and a (altitude).
 Example: `index.html?e=120300&n=6959500&a=2000`.